Open-ET/openet-core/CONTRIBUTING.rst

 Contributing to OpenET
 ======================

-Thank you for your interesting in support the OpenET project.
+Thank you for your interest in support the OpenET project.

 Versioning
 ==========